 Dangerous Driving Lawyers In Richmond Hill All Types of Charges

 Please read the information below.
-If you need to talk to one of our Dangerous Driving Lawyers after reviewing the informaition our office are open any time to answer any questions that you may have.
+Our office is open to answering any questions you may have if you need to talk to one of our Dangerous Driving Lawyers after reviewing the data.

 What you need to know about speed limits and speeding tickets

-The penalties for speeding are based on how many kilometers over the maximum posted speed limit you were allegedly travelling.
+It is essential to understand that the speeding consequences are established on how many kilometres over the speed limit you were supposedly moving.

-The set fines for speeding offences range from $3 to $9.75 per kilometer over the posted limit.
-Those fines are doubled in Community Safety and Constructions zones.
+The punishment for speeding violations ranges from $3 to $9.75 per milometer over the established speed limit.
+In a Community Safety and Construction zones, the penalty is doubled.

 Driver’s License Suspension Lawyers Ontario

 In Ontario, an administrative driver’s license suspension can happen at the roadside.
 Upon certain triggering factors, an officer can prevent you from driving for 90 days.
-This can pose serious problems in your everyday life, in particular if you rely on your vehicle to get to work or to provide transportation for loved ones.
+This can pose severe problems in your everyday life, in particular, if you rely on your vehicle to get to work or to provide transportation for loved ones.